okikio/native/packages/animate/README.md

 If there is something I missed, a mistake, or a feature you would like added please create an issue or a pull request and I'll try to get to it.

-*The `native` project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as the style of commit, we even use the [Commitizen CLI](https://commitizen.github.io/cz-cli/) to make commits easier.*
+*The `native` initiative uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as the style of commit, we even use the [Commitizen CLI](https://commitizen.github.io/cz-cli/) to make commits easier.*

 ## Licence